 The Cinnamon Trust

-Make arrangements to visit the home as this will give you a chance to meet the staff and residents and talk to them about the home.
+Arrange to visit the home.
+This will give you a chance to meet the staff and residents and talk to them about the home.
 It is essential that you are happy in the home you choose to live in.
 If you are not physically well enough to visit the home you should ask someone who knows what you want to visit on your behalf.3.
 Plan your questions

 You should make sure that before you move into a home you are given a